JoeSuber/Unit-on-That/README.md

 Unit-on-That
 ============

+- ie. Perhaps something just fell from a north-bound low-flying Piper-Cub to your farm on the Florida panhandle.
+Now, with apologies to the Reverend Horton Heat, you need to know when a certain number of "grains" becomes a gram and then grams an ounce, and then ounces to a kilogram.
+Just use a chart or web-site to get the decimal notations of those quantities into the labels and conversions as you go up the ladder of your definition.
+That helps you avoid problems of meaningless significant digits without having to think about where fractions of this-and-that fall between other units.
+Also lets you create your own units, like eighth-ounces or quarter-grams or 1/42 cents - without further burdening yourself or the user - (well... the user of the program, I mean).

 Finds the maximum unit-chunk that fits inside the successive remainder-chunks until the smallest grained (base) unit is exhausted.
+Info presented in an ordered dictionary for easy comparisons or display.

 Uses:
-count change in whatever currency units
+count out change in appropriate currency units
 - ie. pennies nickles, dimes, quarters, 5s, 10s, 20s all get counted out
   using biggest-first.
 Any that aren't used are left-out, avoiding confusion.